Jorge Polanco Preview, Player Props: Twins vs. Mets

-Jorge Polanco and his .413 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Minnesota Twins against the New York Mets and Kodai Senga on September 8 at 8:10 PM ET.
+The Minnesota Twins, including Jorge Polanco and his .657 slugging percentage over his past 10 games, battle starter David Peterson and the New York Mets at Target Field, Saturday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Guardians.
+He had a one-hit showing in his most recent game (1-for-3) against the Mets.

 Jorge Polanco Game Info & Props vs. the Mets